A Series on What does Faith Mean

-"Faith" is not blind belief or a leap into the unknown, but instead founded on truth certain of a real God and the absolute reality of
+"Faith" is not blind belief or a leap into the unknown, but instead founded on a truth certain of a real God and the absolute reality of

 Then he believed ('āman-hiphil) in the LORD; and He reckoned it to him as righteousness.

 When Israel saw the great power which the LORD had used against the Egyptians, the people feared the LORD, and they

 believed ('āman-hiphil) in the LORD and in His servant Moses.
 (Ex 14:31)

 The LORD said to Moses, "How long will this people spurn Me?
 And how long will they not believe ('āman-hiphil)

 in Me, despite all the signs which I have performed in their midst?
+(Num 14:11)